tardate/blog.tardate.com/_posts/2018-01-12-leap371-common-emitter-amplifier-biasing.md

 - BJT
 ---

-I am inspired once again by one of [w2aew's excellent vidoes](http://www.youtube.com/watch?v=c6cmkm3UPUI) to revisit the basics of biasing and operating classes of the common-emitter amplifier.
+I am inspired once again by one of [w2aew's excellent vidoes](http://www.youtube.com/watch?v=c6cmkm3UPUI), this time to revisit the operating classes and biasing design rules of the common-emitter amplifier.

 As always, [all notes, schematics and code are in the Little Electronics & Arduino Projects repo on GitHub][project] [![hero_image][hero_image]][project]